 You may want to sit down for this.
-The average salon loses between 10% - 25% of its client base every year.
+The average salon loses somewhere in the range of 10-25% of its clients every year.
 Ouch!
-That means, in two to three years time you could find yourself without 50% of your clientele.
+That means, in two to three years’ time you could find yourself without half of your clientele.
 To combat this, the need to attract and retain new clients is greater than ever.

 The good news